 Dimitri turned his back to her and said, "Put your hands on my shoulders."

 "Do I have to?"

-He waited patiently for Anya to find him in the dark.
+He waited patiently for Anya to find him in the darkness.
 After a moment, he felt her swatting at the back of his coat.
 "Higher, Anya."

 Her hands patted their way to their target then rested lightly, uncomfortably on his shoulders.
 Anya delicately cleared her throat.
 "Okay, go."

 Dimitri led her back the way he'd come.
-Anya stumbled, just like he had, each time obliterating the respectable distance she kept between their bodies.
+Anya stumbled, just like he had, each time obliterating the respectable distance she tried to keep between their bodies.

 By the time they reached their luggage, Dimitri had forgotten the cold entirely.